 Motorists hit pedestrians because of inattention, including distracted driving caused by cell phone use and other non-driving activities while behind the wheel.
 Drivers may be impaired.
 Pedestrians also get hit when drivers back up or pull away from parking spaces, alleys and driveways without adequately looking.

-Among the contributing factors in pedestrian accidents cited by the most recent Kentucky Transportation Center report, the most commonly factors are:
+Among the contributing factors cited by the most recent Kentucky Transportation Center report, the main causes of pedestrian accidents are:

 - Inattention (26%)

 - Failure to yield right of way (11%)

 - Not under proper control of the vehicle (4%)

 - Misjudge the space between a vehicle and a pedestrian (2%)